 Bottlebrush Tree: Tea, Medicinal Uses & Growing Guide

-Bottlebrush trees get their name from the flower spikes which resemble brushes used to wash out bottles.
-Bottlebrush trees can be a gorgeous evergreen shrub for borders and gardens.
-They have edible and medicinal uses as well.
+Bottlebrush trees (Callistemon spp) get their name from the flower spikes which resemble brushes used to wash out bottles.
+Some varieties are considered edible and have medicinal uses.
 One of the most common uses includes making tea with its leaves and blossoms.

 These plants do well in warm, temperate climates with full sun and well-draining soil.
 Depending on the variety and pruning methods, they can grow 3-30 feet in height.